DanielQuinn53/DanielQuinn53.github.io/_pages/about.md

   - /about.html
 ---

 ## About Me

-Hi, I'm Daniel!
-I'm a PhD student in Physics at Queen's University Belfast, working under the supervision of Prof. Gabriele De Chiara.
-My research focuses on the energetic resources required for Quantum Machine Learning models.
-I have been actively exploring quantum algorithms using Qiskit, Pennylane, and QIBO.
-Additionally, I am a proud member of the Quantum Technology at Queens group (QTeQ).
+Hi, I’m Daniel!
+I’m a Physics PhD student at Queen’s University Belfast, supervised by Prof. Gabriele De Chiara.
+My research focuses on quantifying the energetic resources required for Quantum Machine Learning (QML) models.
+I’ve been actively working with quantum algorithms, utilising tools like Qiskit, Pennylane, and QIBO to implement these models.

-Outside of my academic pursuits, I enjoy tinkering with my cars—mending, fixing, and occasionally screaming at them when things don’t go as planned!
+As a proud member of the Quantum Technology Group at Queen’s (QTeQ), I’m passionate about exploring *anything* quantum.
+If you’re interested in collaborating on an exciting QML project or have ideas to share, feel free to reach out to me at the email on the sidebar.

 ## Education